Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

  rights and obligations.
 A copy of the DASH-IF Bylaws and IPR Policy can be obtained at http://dashif.org/.

-The material contained herein is provided on an AS IS basis and to the
+The material contained herein is provided on an AS IS basis.
+The authors and developers of this material and DASH-IF
-maximum extent permitted by applicable law, this material is provided
-AS IS, and the authors and developers of this material and DASH-IF
 hereby disclaim all other warranties and conditions, either express, implied or statutory, including, but not limited to, any (if any) implied
 warranties, duties or conditions of merchantability,